juliag-27/juliag-27/README.md

 ## Hi, I'm Julia! :wave:
 I'm a student at Brown University looking to learn more about AI, machine learning, and data science.
 I'm a strong advocate of growth mindsets, leveraging opportunities, and creative thinking.
-Outside of computational work, I'm excited about research in cognitive neuroscience, LLM projects, and doing pottery with the Pottery @ Brown leadership team.
+Outside of computational work, I'm excited about research in cognitive neuroscience, LLMs, and doing pottery with the Pottery @ Brown leadership team.
 My pronouns are she/her. :)
 <br>

 <h2> Tech Stack :desktop_computer: </h2>